turingschool-examples/frontend-mod-1-prework/section4/README.md

 ### Accessing Values

 To access a value in a specific object, we have to first tell the program which Object to look at.
 Then we use a period `.`, then call the key, or label, associated with the value we want to access.
+This syntax is referred to as **dot notation**.

 ```javascript
 console.log(zebraInfo.name);